Nightlife in Spain >> The Best Party Cities in Spain for Buzzing Nightlife

 5 | Seville

 Seville, the largest city in Southern Spain, is more than just flamenco dancing and architectural designs.
-One of the hottest cities in Europe, Seville comes alive at night as os a top contender as one of the best party cities in Spain.
+One of the hottest cities in Europe, Seville comes alive at night as a top contender for the best party cities in Spain.

 Do as the locals do and hop from bar to bar along Calle Betis.
 This Tirana neighbourhood encompasses a popular strip of bars with a variety of different music styles and partying atmosphere.
 Bar-hopping in Seville usually starts around 8:30 pm, accompanied with tapas and a glass of well-chilled fino or manzanilla sherry.

 The most popular plaza in the city is Alameda De Hercules.
-This central spot for social gatherings is always full of young people enjoying the bars and dance clubs.
+This central spot for social gatherings is always full of young people that are enjoying the bars and dance clubs.

 You should know that one of the best ways to really experience this Andalusian city and all that it has to offer is visit one of the 3,000 tapas bas scattered throughout.
 Each tapas bar has its own unique offering.